Meet Hannah Hetherley, the ‘pow-wowing’ witch doctor known as the ‘Sorceress of Lititz’

 One evening while asleep, a gang member dreamed that by going near another rumored spot of the bounty and standing there in silence, an iron chest containing $50,000 would rise from the earth.
 Desperate as they were, the diggers tried this method late one night but once again walked away empty-handed.

-The group embarked on 10 trips around parts of the Lititz area and dug 24 total holes, but nothing was ever found.
-Even Hetherley, who cast a few spells at the sites of the digs to increase luck, could not produce anything.
-It seemed that the long-lost riches just didn’t want to be found.
+The group embarked on 10 trips around parts of the Lititz area and dug 24 holes in total, but nothing was ever found.
+Even Hetherley, who cast a few spells at the dig sites to increase luck, could not produce anything.
+It seemed that the long-lost riches just didnโ€™t want to be found.

-While this tale makes for good campfire conversation, one should most likely bet that the legend of buried loot somewhere in Lititz is just that—a legend.
+While this tale makes for good campfire conversation, one should most likely bet that the legend of buried loot somewhere in Lititz is just thatโ€”a legend.

 Special Thanks

 Special thanks to Cory Van Brookhoven for allowing me to reprint his article, Going For The Gold, here.
-You can read the original here as well as other fascinating historical tidbits on his Lititz history blog, From Brunnerville to Broad Street.
+You can read the original here, as well as other fascinating historical tidbits on his Lititz history blog, From Brunnerville to Broad Street.
 Cory also hosts a great Lititz-themed podcast.
 Find it here.

 Resources